Korean, Edit

 ○ Homeobox genes are numbered 1 to 13 according to expression order from the anterior end of each cluster

-○ HOX gene nearest to the 3’ end is expressed first, from the anterior part of the embryo
+○ In each complex, the HOX gene closest to the 3’ end is expressed first, and its expression occurs in the anterior region of the embryo.

 7. Fetus